l0n3m4n/huntools/README.md

 - 🛡️ **Checksum Verification:** Ensures integrity of downloaded Go tools to prevent corruption.
 - 🩹 **Installation Handling:** Detects and repairs partially cloned Git repositories.
 - 🔄 **Reinstall Command:** Easily fix corrupted tools by performing a fresh reinstallation.
-- 📊 **Tool Count:** The banner now dynamically displays the total number of available tools.
 - 🛠️ **Tool Management:** All tools are managed from a single, extensible data structure, making the script maintainable.
 - 🔍 **Smart Checks:** Skips installation if a tool is already present in your system's PATH.
 - 🌐 **Cross-Platform:** Designed to work across various operating systems, Linux distrus Debian, Ubuntu, Fedora, and Arch